Why Cambridge needs a dedicated job board

-Cambridge companies added over £9bn to the UK’s output in the first 3 months of 2018, a 2.9% increase on last year and putting them ahead of Milton Keynes (2.8%) in second and Oxford (2.5%) in third.
+Cambridge companies added over £9bn to the UK’s output in the first 3-months of 2022, a 2.1% increase on last year.
 Much of this increase in output can be directly attributed to the amount of growth that Cambridge companies have experienced over the past 12-18 months.

-With demand for staff at an all-time high, it is incredible to think that, until this year, Cambridge didn’t have its own dedicated job board.
+With demand for staff at an all-time high, it is incredible to think that until recently, Cambridge didn’t have a dedicated job board.

 So just how does the Cambridge Jobs Board benefit local employers?